 Margaret R. Yocom (Ph.D., English, University of Massachusetts, Amherst: 1980), a folklorist who specializes in family folklore, oral narrative, material culture, and gender studies, is associate professor emerita of English at George Mason University, Fairfax, Virginia.
 The founder of the Folklore Studies Program, she established the Northern Virginia Folklife Archive, the English Department’s Folklore, Mythology, and LIterature Concentration; the Folklore and Mythology Minor; and the Folklore Concentration in Master of Arts in Interdisciplinary Studies.
 Dr. Debra Lattanzi Shutika now directs the Program.

 Until her retirement in May 2013, Dr. Yocom taught courses at GMU in traditional narrative and storytelling, traditional arts, gender, ethnographic writing, and folklore and creative writing.
+Twice she received the George Mason University Excellence in Teaching Award.
+And, in honor of her founding of the GMU Folklore Studies Program and of her 36-year career there, the American Folklore Society awarded her the 2013 Kenneth Goldstein Award for Lifetime Academic Leadership.

 She has conducted fieldwork in her home Pennsylvania German culture as well as with the Inuit of northwestern Alaska and several Northern Virginia communities.
 Her major fieldsite is a North Appalachian mountain community in western Maine.